 Reading: This is a really important part of your child's development and helps them across all curriculum areas.
 At St Matthew's we love reading and encourage the children to read for pleasure at home at least twice a week.
-Parents are asked to record this in the reading journal.
-It is important to check that, as well as becoming more fluent, the children understand what they are reading, especially as they begin to read longer and more complex books.
-This can be done by discussing the book afterwards, or during reading.
-Talk about the characters, setting or main events.
+We will listen to your child at least once a week as it is important to check that, as well as becoming more fluent, the children understand what they are reading, especially as they begin to read longer and more complex books.
+This will be done by discussing the book afterwards, or during reading.
+Talking about the characters, setting or main events.
 Encourage children to develop empathy by focusing on characters' emotions and motivations.
 Alongside this reading for pleasure, we also take part in 2x weekly reading lessons within class, where the children answer comprehension questions based on what they have read.

 Handwriting: We teach cursive handwriting in school, forming letters in the style that starts on the line, see example below.
 If you would like to help your child with handwriting at home, please try to use the cursive style that is being taught at school to ensure letter formation is correct.

 SATs: All year 2 children across the country will take part in standardised end of key stage tests in May each year.
 These will test areas taught across the whole key stage 1 phase and help to ascertain if a child has made progress.
 Please do not worry or panic about these as children are well prepared for them and practise them in a fun and engaging way.
 Any concerns about a child will be raised and discussed at the earliest opportunity.